Making your own cleaning products is a great way to reduce plastic pollution and avoid harmful chemicals in your home.

 - 1/2 cup of soda crystals

-- 1/2 cup of borax or borax substitute – optional
+- 1/2 cup of borax substitute – optional

 Perfect for all front-loading washing machines.
 Stir together soap shavings and soda crystals until well combined.
 Decant into a container and store.
 Use 1 tablespoon per load (2 for heavy soils).